google-github-actions/test-infra/gh/github-actions-template-repo/actions-repo-template/README.md

 ## Prerequisites

--   This action requires Google Cloud credentials that are authorized to access the secrets being requested.
+-   This action requires Google Cloud credentials that are authorized to access the resources being requested.
 See the Authorization section below for more information.